l9flores/cse15l-lab-reports/labReport3.md

     assertArrayEquals(new int[]{3, 2, 1}, ArrayExamples.reversed(arr));
   }
 ```
-This test fails since once you call `reversed` on `arr` instead of making a new reversed array, it empties out the array.
+This test fails since once you call `reversed` on `arr` instead of making a new reversed array, it empties out the array. <br> <br>

+Non-failure-inducing input
 ```
 @Test
 public void testReversed() {